Classical Optimizers for Noisy Intermediate-Scale Quantum Devices: scikit-quant Optimizers

 \section{{\sc scikit-quant} Optimizers}

 The initial selection of optimizers packaged in {\sc scikit-quant} consists of NOMAD, ImFil, SnobFit, and BOBYQA; each detailed in the rest of this section.
 This choice is motivated by the evaluation of Rios et al.~\cite{Rios2013} combined with open-source availability and ease of porting\footnote{Note that while we ported the same algorithms, they evaluated different implementations, which may affect some of the total running time.} to Python.
-Rios et al.~\cite{Rios2013} indicate the following trends: \begin{itemize}[leftmargin=*] \item In terms of scalability, SnobFit and NOMAD may have scalability challenges with the number of parameters (tested up to 300).
-ImFil and BOBYQA are among the fastest optimizers. \item For convex optimization surfaces, BOBYQA and SnobFit perform well for smooth surfaces, while NOMAD and ImFil perform better for non-smooth surfaces. \item For non-convex optimization surfaces, SnobFit and NOMAD are good for smooth surfaces, while ImFil and NOMAD are good for non-smooth surfaces. \end{itemize}
+Rios et al.~\cite{Rios2013} indicate the following trends: \begin{itemize}[leftmargin=*] \item Scalability: SnobFit and NOMAD may have challenges with the number of parameters (tested up to 300).
+ImFil and BOBYQA are among the fastest optimizers. \item For convex optimization surfaces, BOBYQA and SnobFit perform well for smooth surfaces, while NOMAD and ImFil outperform on non-smooth surfaces. \item For non-convex optimization surfaces, SnobFit and NOMAD are good for smooth surfaces, while for non-smooth surfaces ImFil and NOMAD are recommended. \end{itemize}

 In the rest of this section we give a short description of each algorithm together with their tunable knobs that affect their performance and solution quality.
 As common characteristics we note that all derivative-free optimizers employ sampling strategies and require a minimum number of samples to get started.
 This allows a common interface to employ parallelization of the quantum step, even if the original codes do not support this directly.
 Sampling requires that the parameter space is bounded, or that search vectors are provided.
-Most optimizers can make use of further detailed science domain information, such as the magnitude and shape of uncertainties, local functional descriptions, inaccessible regions, etc. If no such information is provided or available, they will choose reasonable defaults, e.g.\ assumption of homogeneous, symmetric, uncertainties; and qubic or quadratic local functional behavior on a small enough region.
+Most optimizers can make use of further detailed science domain information, such as the magnitude and shape of uncertainties, local functional descriptions, inaccessible regions, etc. If no such information is provided or available, they assume reasonable defaults, e.g.\ homogeneous, symmetric, uncertainties; and qubic or quadratic local functional behavior on a small enough region.
 Inaccessible regions can simply be communicated by returning $\mathrm{NaN}$ from the objective function.